-Waist circumference measurements are particularly useful in patients who do not have obesity.
+Waist circumference measurements are particularly useful in people who are not affected by excess weight.
 A waist circumference of over 40 inches for men or 35 inches for women indicates a higher risk for diabetes, hypertension, and heart disease because of excess abdominal fat.